sh7ven/Clog/README.md

 # Clog
 A header-only, simple and thread-safe logging library written in C.

+> [!WARNING]
+> I'm in the process of rewriting Clog to complete thread safety and cross-platform support, and add things like compliance with C++ standard.

 # Installation
 Clone the repository and place the source files inside your project.
 ```